 The rate metrics are derived metrics.
 If you look at Kafka’s metrics you won’t find them there.
 Under the hood the open source Sematext agent collects a few Kafka metrics with various offsets from which these rates are computed.
 In addition, it charts Broker Earliest Offset Changes, which is the earliest known offset in each Broker’s Partition.
 Put another way, this offset is the offset of the oldest message in a Partition.
 While this offset alone may not be super useful, knowing how it’s changing could be handy when things go awry.
 Data in Kafka has a certain TTL (Time To Live) to allow for easy purging of old data.
 This purging is performed by Kafka itself.
 Every time such purging kicks in the offset of the oldest data changes.
 Sematext’s Broker Earliest Offset Change surfaces this information for your monitoring pleasure.
 This metric gives you an idea how often purges are happening and how many messages they’ve removed each time they ran.

 There are several Kafka monitoring tools out there that, like LinkedIn’s Burrow, whose Kafka Offset monitoring and Consumer Lag monitoring approach is used in Sematext.
+We’ve written various open source monitoring tools in Kafka Open Source Monitoring Tools.
 If you need a good Kafka monitoring solution, give Sematext a go.
 Ship your Kafka and other logs into Sematext Logs and you’ve got yourself a DevOps solution that will make troubleshooting easy instead of dreadful.